ashutoshpandey/fastapi-aws-fargate/README.md

 Replace <tagname> with a tag like v1

+## AWS Fargate

-6. Create the ECS cluster
+1. Create the ECS cluster

 ```bash
 aws ecs create-cluster --profile <aws_profile_name> --cluster-name fastapi-fargate-cluster
 ```

-7. To register the task for Fargate launch type
+2. To register the task for Fargate launch type

 First make sure you set the correct ECR URI by replacing following in `register-task.sh`: